PhilippOesch/rlcard/rlcard/games/cego/docs/readme.md

 ### Game

 This class represent the game itself and manages the full game state.
+This class is abstract.
+One Game is a single cego variant.
+Currently following Variants are implemented:

+* **CegoGameStandard**: The Variant Cego
+  * A model of this variant can also be used to play all the sub games of cego.
+* **CegoSolo**: The Variant Solo
+* TODO: Implement the special games.

 ### Testing